jimmytricks/DidYouWatchTheGame/readme.md

 # Description

-Single page application that utilizes the NHL REST API to show the Canucks upcoming fixtures, previous results and higlights, and the current standing of the Pacific NHL table.
+Single page application that utilizes the NHL REST API to show the Canucks upcoming fixtures, previous results and higlights, and the current standing of the relevant regional NHL table.

 # Built with